How PFE (Pfizer) Makes Money in 2025: A Deep-Dive With Income Statement

 5. How does Pfizer's effective tax rate compare to previous years?

-Pfizer's effective tax rate in Q2 2025 was 4.6%, lower than previous years.
-This low rate is primarily due to tax benefits from international structuring and share-based compensation.
+Pfizer's effective tax rate for Q3 2025 was [not disclosed], but historically, the rate has been moderate due to tax benefits from international structuring and share-based compensation.
+Investors should monitor future filings for updated tax rate disclosures.